Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: How common are sign flips?

 \end{remark} Since $\Delta\mu$ is constant across analyses, sign flips in the explained component are straightforwardly driven by differences in sign in the slope between groups.

 \textbf{Unexplained component.} Unlike the explained component, sign reversals in the unexplained component arise from the interaction between slope and intercept differences. \begin{definition} Recall $\Delta\beta := \beta_H - \beta_K$ and $\Delta\alpha := \alpha_H - \alpha_K$.
-The OBD \emph{sign flips the unexplained component} if the sign of the unexplained term, $\mu_{g'}^T \Delta\beta + \Delta\alpha$, depends on the reference group.
+The OBD \emph{unexplained component flips signs} if the sign of the unexplained term, $\mu_{g'}^T \Delta\beta + \Delta\alpha$, depends on the reference group.
 That is

 \end{definition}